jp43/DockBox/README.md

 Prerequisites
 =============

-Before installing the MOBPred package, make sure that you have the following packages installed:
+Before installing the DockBox package, make sure that you have the following packages installed:

 * NumPy; version 1.4.1 or later